-Prostate Cancer Screening
+Prostate Cancer Screening & Diagnosis

 Prostate cancer is a serious disease that is slow to develop, mainly in older men.
 Typical symptoms, including urinary problems, may not appear at all in the early stages.

 Beaufort Memorial encourages men 50 and older to get annual screenings to detect this common condition early, when it can be closely monitored or treated.
-African-American men and those with a family history of prostate cancer should be screened sooner, typically by age 40 or 45.
+Black men and those with a family history of prostate cancer should be screened sooner, typically by age 40 or 45.

 Types of Prostate Screenings We Perform

-Beaufort Memorial urologists perform two routine screenings to look for warnings signs of prostate cancer:
+Beaufort Memorial urologists perform two routine screenings to look for warnings signs of prostate cancer.

 Prostate-Specific Antigen (PSA) Blood Test